 Day 1: Transportation to Torres del Paine National Park.
-The journey begins in Puerto Natales, where the bus will leave to Torres del Paine from the Bus Station at 2:30 pm.
+The journey begins in Puerto Natales, where the bus will leave to Torres del Paine from our meeting point at 2:30 pm.
 The ride lasts more than two hours; however, it will stop briefly in Cerro Castillo.
 You will arrive at the reception of the park in Laguna Amarga at 4:30 pm.
 Here you will board the shuttle that will take you to the Refugio Torre Central, where you will stay.

 Day 2: Mirador Base Torres Trek (13 km, 7-8 hours).
 The day will begin with a 1 and a half hours trek to the Refugio El Chileno.
 On the road, you will enjoy the beauty of the surrounding lakes and the hanging glacier of Almirante Nieto Mount, at more than 2,600 m a. s. l.
 When you arrive at the refugio, you can leave your bags and recover energy to go on with a 2 hours trek heading to one of the most spectacular places in the national park: the Mirador Base Torres.
 That night you will stay in Refugio El Chileno (or the Torre Central according to availability).